urjaacharya/picturesque/README.md

   }
 }
 ```
-In the above json, `HREF_PREFIX` and `HREF_SUFFIX` are prefix and suffix that you can be added to location of each favicon.
+In the above json, `HREF_PREFIX` and `HREF_SUFFIX` are prefix and suffix that can be added to location of each favicon.
 For example, if these both are empty strings, the `link` tag for each favicon would look something like the following:
 ```
 <link rel="icon" type="image/png" href="myicon.png"/>
 ```